ijayklein/bd/README.md

+New Version3 - Includes arrows
-New Version - Includes original images and better visibility/access
+New Version2 - Includes original images and better visibility/access